 Boat anglers on Lake St Clair are allowed two rods per person and, with four of us on board, Van DeWauwer begins setting up an 8-rod program including planer boards and even a pair of rods running lures directly in the prop wash only 20 meters behind the boat.

 During the initial setup, Terry starts shrieking "fish, fish, fish!" as one of the rods starts bouncing like a willow switch in high winds.
 It amuses me that after three decades of doing this, Terry still passionately enjoys every fish that strikes.

-Lake musky are strong and, despite the boat speed, this fish breaks surface one moment and plunges to the bottom the next, seeming never to tire.
+Lake muskie are strong and, despite the boat speed, this fish breaks surface one moment and plunges to the bottom the next, seeming never to tire.
 Eventually, it succumbs to the landing net.
 At 42 inches, it is a magnificent water monster.
 Everything about this fish is large -- from the protruding razor teeth to the blood-red tail.
 Terry notes that this fish fought so violently that it drove blood into its tail rays contributing to its brilliant red coloration.
 The successful angler's fingers have a similar look.

 The daily limit is one fish per regular fishing licence and muskie must be greater than 44 inches to retain.
 The season runs from the first Saturday in June to December 15.
-Van DeWauwer says that the average St. Clair muskie is 40 inches long and Rampage Charter's best fish exceeded 54 inches.
-Average catch rate is about one per hour although Van DeWauwer tells of a 42-fish day this season.
+Van DeWauwer says that the average St. Clair muskie are 40 inches long and Rampage Charter's best fish exceeded 54 inches.
+The average catch rate is about one per hour although Van DeWauwer tells of a 42-fish day this season.
 "We boated 729 muskie last year and it looks like we will exceed that this year", says Terry.

 In four hours we catch and release four St. Clair muskie.
 It seems that these giant fish are not quite as elusive as legend would have us believe.